terraform-coop/terraform-provider-foreman/docs/data-sources/foreman_katello_content_view.md

 The following attributes are exported:

 - `auto_publish` - Relevant for Composite Content Views: 'Automatically publish a new version of the composite content view whenever one of its content views is published.
 Autopublish will only happen for component views that use the 'Always use latest version' option.'
-- `component_ids` - Relevant for CCVs: list of CV IDs.
+- `component_ids` - Relevant for CCVs: list of CV version IDs.
 - `composite` - Is this Content View a Composite CV?
 - `description` - Description for the (composite) content view
 - `filter` - Content view filters and their rules.
-Currently read-only, to be used as data source
+- `filtered` -
 - `label` - Label for the (composite) content view.
 Cannot be changed after creation.
 By default set to the name, with underscores as spaces replacement.
+- `latest_version_id` - Holds the ID of the latest published version of a Content View to be used as reference in CCVs
 - `name` - Name of the content view.
 - `organization_id` -
 - `repository_ids` - List of repository IDs.